camunda-community-hub/kafka-connect-zeebe/examples/README.md

 1. [docker-compose](https://docs.docker.com/compose/) to run Kafka and Zeebe
 1. Java and [maven](https://maven.apache.org/) to build the connector

-The [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler/releases) is a nice addition to graphically model the Zeebe workflows.
+1. [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler/releases) (optional, but it is a nice addition to graphically model the Zeebe workflows)

 ## Build the connector